Largest Sidon subsets in weak Sidon sets: Introduction

 \subsection{Proof strategy}

 We outline the main ideas behind the proofs of our results in this subsection.
-The proofs of Theorems~\ref{thm:limit_exists_v2} and~\ref{thm:limit_exists_v1} are both based on a subadditivity argument: we show that $g(m)$ and $f(m)$ are subadditive, and the existence of the limits then follows from Fekete's lemma.
+The proofs of the existence statement in Theorem~\ref{thm:limit_exists_v2} and Theorem~\ref{thm:limit_exists_v1} are both based on a subadditivity argument: we show that $g(n)$ and $f(n)$ are subadditive, and the existence of the limits then follows from Fekete's lemma.

 We first sketch the proof strategy for Theorem~\ref{thm:c_star_bounds}.
 For the upper bound $c_*\le 4/7$, we construct an explicit $14$-point $(4,5)$-set whose largest Sidon subset has size $8$, verified by exhaustive enumeration.
 Combined with the identity $c_*=\inf_{n\ge 1} f(n)/n$ from Theorem~\ref{thm:limit_exists_v1}, this already yields \(c_*\le 4/7\).
 For the lower bound $c_*\ge 9/17$, we build on the A.P.-hypergraph framework of Gy\'arf\'as and Lehel~\cite{GyLe95}, which we now define below.